Grethe Bartram: Informant

-In the time after, Bartram participated in illegal activities with people in her social circle involved with the resistance movement.
+Thereafter, Bartram participated in illegal activities with people involved with the resistance movement.
 In March–April 1944, she was hired as an agent by the Gestapo and in June the Samsing Group and an affiliated group of University students were arrested and eventually deported to Neuengamme concentration camp.
 The communist resistance groups in Aarhus and across central Jutland were essentially neutralized.

-Confidence in Bartram was still high at the time and in August 1944 she was sent to Copenhagen as a representative for the resistance to establish new leadership for the resistance in Aarhus.
-The resistance subsequently became suspicious and Bartram arranged to be arrested and imprisoned in Frøslev Prison Camp to avoid suspicion.
-It did not help and the resistance attempted to kill her on several occasions but only succeeded in wounding her.
+Resistance members still had high confidence in Bartram at the time and in August 1944 she was sent to Copenhagen as a representative to establish new leadership for the resistance in Aarhus.
+The resistance subsequently became suspicious of her, so she arranged to be arrested and imprisoned in Frøslev Prison Camp to allay this.
+It did not help and the resistance attempted to kill her on several occasions, succeeding in wounding her.
 She was sent to Germany to recover.
 In March 1945 she was hired by the Gestapo in Kolding where she worked until the surrender of German forces in Denmark.
 On the day of surrender, 5 May, she was in the Gestapo headquarters in Esbjerg where she was wounded when the resistance detonated bombs there.
 She recovered quickly and went by bicycle to Kolding to get help but the Gestapo had already evacuated.
 Bartram then went to Brejning where she was arrested on 10 May.

 Bartram, by her own account, received DKK 5-700 kr. per month but a witness from the Gestapo claimed she received 3/4 of money paid to informants which amounted to 1200–1500 a month.